Skip to main content

 • the sales are destination-based to those municipalities or counties.

-Retailers are responsible for verifying whether the municipality, or the county, if they make sales in an unincorporated area of the county, has imposed a local grocery tax.
+Retailers are responsible for verifying whether the municipality or county where they make sales has imposed a local grocery tax.

 Solution

-Retailers are responsible for remitting the one-percent (1%) sales tax for grocery sales to IDOR even if the tax was not collected from their customers.
+Retailers are responsible for remitting the one-percent (1%) sales tax for grocery sales to IDOR even if the tax was not collected from their customers for sales made in locations that have imposed a local grocery tax.

 Retailers should review their sales records to ensure they are meeting their tax collection, remittance, and reporting requirements.
 Retailers that do not comply with the proper tax collection and remittance requirements may face additional penalties and interest and may be subject to audit.